matikaa/restaurant-backend/README.md

 - Java 8 or higher
 - Maven
-- MySQL database or any other compatible with Spring Data JPA technology
+- PostgreSQL database or any other compatible with Spring Data JPA technology

 ## Installation and Running